stanimirovv/dependency-diff/README.md

 ### Setup
+It is expected you have a git binary.

 You need to setup [dependency-cruiser](https://www.npmjs.com/package/dependency-cruiser "dependency-cruiser") in your project as this is what generates the dependencies.

     npm i --save-dev dependency-cruiser